CartezDew/LoadLedger/PROPOSAL.md

    - As a user, I want to see a clean dashboard layout with tables, buttons, and clear navigation.
    - As a user, I want to easily identify which loads are still unpaid or need attention using visual indicators.

+4. - As a user, I want the ability to login in and authenticate the users to protect sensitive information.

 ## Stretch Goals (Future Enhancements)

 1. Reporting & Analytics